H3LL0WORLD/WER/README.md

 # WER

 This allows you to delete arbitrary files on a non-admin account.
+(I think its still unpatched.. havn't tested but should be)

 You can potentially delete cross-user data (delete files from an admin!) .... trigger dll hijacking ... delete folders in programdata and lock them to the current user (shown in PoC).. delete drivers and cause a BSOD at start-up .. really fun thing to do with school computers.